pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 between scientific documents.
 Designers at some point realized the vast potential of design on the Web, and pushed for the ability to express more.
-Business people flocked to the Web when they saw the potential to disseminate more information for low or zero costs.
+Business people flocked to the Web when they saw the potential to disseminate more information [for low or zero costs][copy it].
 Slowly, the Web grew up and we have HTML5, CSS3, JavaScript, browsers that can handle great complexity without breaking a sweat, and an audience that wants it.
 Web developers come up with extremely creative solutions, learn from and share ideas freely with each other.
-It doesn't matter which school they went to, only how good their ideas are.
+It doesn't matter which school they attended, only how good their ideas are.
 They are playing on an even playing field.
 Anyone can be a web developer!
 The same can happen with research and researchers.